psychic-coder/BlogApp/README.md

 Steps to run on the local environment :-
-1)"npm run dev" in root directory
+1)"npm run dev" in root directory command window